sean-m-miller/Dance-Dance-Revolution/makey_makey_DDR/README.txt

 Welcome to Dance Dance Revolution!
-To play, open the file named makey_make_DDR.pde.
+To play, download the directory and open the file named makey_make_DDR.pde.
 When a solid arrow enters the outlined arrow, press the corresponding arrow on your keyboard.
 To get a HOTSTREAK, get 10 “good!”s in a row.
 To win, get a triple HOTSTREAK!
 A “you suck!” will eliminate your current hot streak.
 Beat the game to unlock harder levels!

 	— THIS GAME IS DESIGNED TO BE COMPATIBLE WITH 27-inch (2592 px) MONITORS, BUT WILL WORK WITH ANY LARGER MONITOR, AS WELL AS ANY THAT ARE ONLY SLIGHTLY SMALLER.
 SORRY FOR ANY INCONVENIENCE!